A Matter of Interest: Understanding Interestingness of Math Problems in Humans and Language Models: Results

 \section{Results}

-\paragraph{On average, LLM judgments of interestingness and difficulty are correlated with human judgments.} For each LLM, we compute the $R^2$ between per-problem mean interestingness in humans and the model (see Figure~\ref{fig:prolific-heatmaps-t1.0}).
-The human row/column reveal model–human agreement, while other row/column combinations report correlations amongst the models.
-On the Prolific dataset, model–human $R^2$ ranges from about 0.48 to 0.78, with the strongest agreements from the Mistral family.
-Split-half human $R^2$—our noise ceiling on explainable variance—is 0.71 (see Appendix~\ref{app:human_noise_ceiling}).
+\textbf{RQ1: How do LLMs' judgments of interestingness align with those of humans?} For each LLM, we compute the $R^2$ between per-problem mean interestingness in humans and the model (see Figure~\ref{fig:prolific-heatmaps-t1.0}).
+The human row/column reveal model-human agreement, while other row/column combinations report correlations amongst the models.
+On the Prolific dataset, model-human $R^2$ ranges from about 0.48 to 0.78, with the strongest agreements from the Mistral family.
+Split-half human $R^2$, which is our noise ceiling on explainable variance, is $0.72$ with 95\% CI: [$0.53$, $0.87$] (see Appendix~\ref{app:add_results}).
 This indicates that current LLMs (especially those in the Mistral family) are able to approximate human perceptions of interestingness with surprising fidelity.
+For ratings of difficulty, we see the opposite: most models within the Mistral family struggle to align with human judgments of problem difficulty, with other families aligning more closely with humans.
+We also see that the Deepseek and Qwen reasoning models struggle in aligning with both the human judgments of interestingness and difficulty.\looseness-1